Divorce in Singapore

 For example, in a case where a husband hid $4 million worth of assets, the wife was able to produce evidence of bank statements to prove it.
 Thus, the Court decided that the wife should be entitled to a proportion of those hidden assets, and also ordered the husband to receive a lower proportion of the known assets.

-Broadly speaking, there are two stages to the divorce process.
+Broadly speaking, there are two stages to the divorce process, which we break down to (i) Interim Judgment, and (ii) Final Judgment.
 This is the same for both uncontested and contested divorces.

 Stage 1: Interim Judgment

-The divorce Interim Judgment makes an order for the marriage to be dissolved, but it does not deal with the ancillary matters, which include children, maintenance, and the division of matrimonial assets.
+The divorce IJ makes an order for the marriage to be dissolved, but it does not deal with the ancillary matters, which include children, maintenance, and the division of matrimonial assets.

 If the parties agree on the ancillary matters, the Court may record the agreement as a consent order.
 In this case, parties will need to ensure that they follow the terms of the consent order, which may include selling the HDB flat and ensuring that maintenance is paid as agreed.